Why You’re Testing SQL Server Code For Performance The Wrong Way

 Going Further

 If this is the kind of SQL Server stuff you love learning about, you’ll love my training.
-I’m offering a 75% discount on to my blog readers if you click from here.
+I’m offering a 75% discount to my blog readers if you click from here.
 I’m also available for consulting if you just don’t have time for that, and need to solve database performance problems quickly.
+You can also get a quick, low cost health check with no phone time required.

 SQL Server 2022 CTP 2.1 Improvements To Parameter Sensitive Plan Optimization